Find your spot

 Exploring shingle-walled alleyways, immersing yourself in an even more atmospheric atmosphere.

-The Takeuchi Kaido is a cornerstone of Katsuragi City's rich historical legacy.
+The Takenouchi Kaido is a cornerstone of Katsuragi City's rich historical legacy.
 This 26-kilometer route, stretching from Sakai City in Osaka Prefecture to Nagao Shrine in Katsuragi City, boasts a venerable history spanning 1,400 years.
 Revered as "Japan's oldest official road (national road)," it serves as a testament to the enduring significance of ancient pathways in shaping Japan's cultural landscape.

-Watayumizuka, a tranquil rest stop in a converted traditional Japanese house,
+Watayumizuka, a tranquil rest stop in a converted traditional Japanese house, preserving Matsuo Basho's haiku legacy.

-Taimadera temple's pagodas: discover the tranquil pod garden with suikinkutsu's melodic charm.
+The Saina-in pagoda, one of the pagodas of the Taima-dera temple: discover the tranquil pod garden with suikinkutsu's melodic charm.

-To the north of Takeuchi Kaido Road lies the esteemed Taimadera Temple.
+To the north of Takenouchi Kaido Road lies the esteemed Taimadera Temple.
 Legend has it that this sacred site was established in the 7th century by King Maroko, the half-brother of Prince Shotoku.
 Taimadera is renowned as a unique temple in Japan, boasting a remarkable collection of 13 pagodas representing both the Shingon and Jodo sects within its precincts.

 Iconic symmetry: Taimadera temple's twin towers grace the hillside.